JDevC/PrimalRing/README.md

 Pause Screen:

 - Up and Down keys = Select different options
+- ENTER = Select option:
+  - Inventory = Check and equip items from your bag (WIP)
+  - Skills = Check and select your skills for the adventure (WIP)
+  - Options = Configure your game (WIP)
-- ESC = Quit game
+  - Quit = Exit from the game
 - p = Exit pause screen

 General: